graspit-simulator/graspit-simulator.github.io_src/source/getting_started.rst

 Start by loading the simulation world ``dlr_flask.wld`` again, to make sure all the world elements are in their original positions.
-The use the menu Grasp :math:`\rightarrow` Auto Grasp.
+The use the menu Grasp->Auto Grasp.
 This will cause all the fingers of the robot to flex (more details can be found in the ) until contact with the flask prevents all further motion.
 You now have a grasp.

-Use the Grasp :math:`\rightarrow` Quality Measures... menu to create a new quality measure that will be used on this grasp.
+Use the Grasp->Quality Measures... menu to create a new quality measure that will be used on this grasp.
 By default, the quality measure dialog that appears will create a new quality measure called **New Quality Measure** of the **Epsilon** type using an L1 Grasp